sheldonth/ios-cmake/README.md

 - Run `build-sim64.sh` will build your build system and app for x86_64 simulators.
 In other words, simulators on 64 bit Macs.
 - Open `_builds/your_project.xcodeproj` for a full integrated XCode environment.
 Build and run as you ever would.
 - Currently builds an iPhone-only target.
 To build an iPhone/iPad target, change the value of `XCODE_ATTRIBUTE_TARGETED_DEVICE_FAMILY` on line 114 of `CMakeLists.txt` to `"1,2"`
-- Feel free to delete _builds as frequently as possible.
+- Feel free to `rm -rf _builds` frequently and at will.
 The idea is it can be regenerated at any time.